mesonbuild/meson/docs/markdown/Reference-manual.md

   `MESON_INSTALL_DESTDIR_PREFIX`, and `MESONINTROSPECT` set.
 All additional arguments are passed as parameters.

+  Meson uses the `DESTDIR` environment variable as set by the inherited environment to determine the (temporary) installation location for files.
+Your install script must be aware of this while manipulating and installing files.
+The correct way to handle this is with the `MESON_INSTALL_DESTDIR_PREFIX` variable which is always set and contains `DESTDIR` (if set) and `prefix` joined together.
+This is useful because both are usually absolute paths and there are platform-specific edge-cases in joining two absolute paths.

+  In case it is needed, `MESON_INSTALL_PREFIX` is also always set and has the value of the `prefix` option passed to Meson.

+  `MESONINTROSPECT` contains the path to the introspect command that corresponds to the `meson` executable that was used to configure the build.
+(This might be a different path then the first executable found in `PATH`.)
+It can be used to query build configuration.
+Note that the value will contain many parts, f.ex., it may be `python3 /path/to/meson.py introspect`.
+The user is responsible for splitting the string to an array if needed by splitting lexically like a UNIX shell would.
+If your script uses Python, `shlex.split()` is the easiest correct way to do this.

 - `add_postconf_script(script_name, arg1, arg2, ...)` will run the
   executable given as an argument after all project files have been generated.
 This script will have the environment variables